Low salt or sodium in the blood (hyponatraemia)

 Medical conditions that can sometimes be associated with hyponatraemia are adrenal insufficiency, hypothyroidism, and cirrhosis of the liver.
 The eating disorder anorexia can also cause a sodium imbalance.

-Some medicines can lower blood sodium levels.
+Some drugs can lower blood sodium levels.
 Examples of these include diuretics (water tablets), desmopressin, and sulfonylureas.

 What are the symptoms of hyponatremia (low blood sodium)?